CMPT756-term-project-GPU-Snobs/CMPT756-Term-Project-GPU-Snobs/README.md

 # Project Commands

 ## Preliminary Requirement
-- **Note** the services were tested on Ubuntu, to get the best results make sure to run on the same OS
+- **Note** the services were tested on Ubuntu, to get the best results make sure to run on the same OS.
+Also if you would like to replicate our Grafana dashboard please import the dashboard we have in the **grafana-custom-dashboard** directory and change the pod id in the edit section.
 1. Make sure that aws cli is installed, if not follow the instruction in the link below
   - https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 2. Login to aws, by using following command